The Program

 and Parenting

 The mental health of parents and children is connected in many ways.
-Parents often have their own mental health challenges may have more difficulty providing care for their child
+Parents often have their own mental health challenges may have more difficulty providing care for their child.

 GED and Secondary